-We did not qualify for this statutory tax exemption under Section 883 of the Code for the 2016 taxable year, although we may be able to qualify for this exemption in future taxable years.
+We did not qualify for this statutory tax exemption under Section 883 of the Code for the 2016 and 2017 taxable years, although we may be able to qualify for this exemption in future taxable years.

-Since we and our subsidiaries are not entitled to the exemption under Section 883 of the Code for the 2016 taxable year, we and our subsidiaries are subject to an effective 2% United States federal income tax on the shipping income we derived during 2016 that is attributable to the transport of cargoes to or from the United States.
-We estimate the amount of this tax to be approximately \$28,475 for the 2016 taxable year.
+Since we and our subsidiaries are not entitled to the exemption under Section 883 of the Code for the 2017 taxable year, we and our subsidiaries are subject to an effective 2% United States federal income tax on the shipping income we derived during 2017 that is attributable to the transport of cargoes to or from the United States.
+The amount of this tax was \$28,475 for the 2016 taxable year and we estimate this to be approximately \$44,268 for the 2017 taxable year.